boiniraj/Insurance-System-Backend/README.md

 # ISH (Insurance System for Health)

 ## Project Overview
-ISH (Insurance System for Health) is a fully integrated online platform that allows citizens to apply for various health and insurance plans tailored to their life situations and profiles.
+**ISH (Insurance System for Health)** is a fully integrated online platform that allows citizens to apply for various **health and insurance plans** tailored to their life situations and profiles.
 The system evaluates citizens' eligibility based on their provided information, enabling a more efficient and streamlined application process.

+Developed using **HTML, CSS, JavaScript** for the **frontend**, and **Java, Spring Boot, Microservices, and MySQL** for the **backend**, with deployment handled through **Docker** for containerization.
+Version control and collaboration were managed using **Git** and **GitHub**, and the application was deployed using **Render** for hosting.
+The **Insurance System for Health** ensures efficiency, scalability, and a seamless user experience.

 ## 🌐 Live Website
 🚀 **Experience Insurance System for Health!**